usdot-jpo-ode/wzdx/spec-content/objects/WorkZoneRoadEvent.md

 # WorkZoneRoadEvent Object
 The `WorkZoneRoadEvent` object describes a work zone road event including where, when, and what activities are taking place within a work zone on a roadway.
+A full "work zone" is represented by one or more `WorkZoneRoadEvent`s.

 The `WorkZoneRoadEvent` is a type of road event; it has a `core_details` property which contains the [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) and exists within a [RoadEventFeature](/spec-content/objects/RoadEventFeature.md).